 Get in front of your audience and they will sign up, right?
 Wrong.
 I’m not a paid media wiz by any means but for my newsletter, my audience is incredibly aware of paid advertising and they won’t easily be sold to.
 I spent hundreds of dollars on various ads with VERY LOW ROI.
 I quickly determined that paid ads weren’t going to be a scalable solution for the audience I’m targeting.

 Here in Minnesota, we have a local search association called MNSearch.
 Each year, hundreds of local search professionals, developers and marketers alike get together for the MNSearch Summit.
 I worked with the board of directors to include the #SEOForLunch as an official sponsor.
 At the end of the conference, I had ~5 signups.
 It’s an amazing conference and I love having my brand associated with this group but it wasn’t the boost in signups that I hoped for.
-I’m sponsoring again in 2020 but have much more realistic ROI expectations.
+I’ll be sponsoring again in 2021 but have much more realistic ROI expectations.

 Three Tactics That ACTUALLY Helped Build My Subscriber List